Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Desember 2024 12.24.29 UTC
+- WIB: Sabtu, 21 Desember 2024 13.31.26 UTC
-- WITA: Sabtu, 21 Desember 2024 13.24.29 UTC
+- WITA: Sabtu, 21 Desember 2024 14.31.26 UTC
-- WIT: Sabtu, 21 Desember 2024 14.24.29 UTC
+- WIT: Sabtu, 21 Desember 2024 15.31.26 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship